Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Benchmark Dataset Construction

-We consider inducing distribution shifts by splitting the links based on key structural properties which affect link formation and thereby LP.
+We induce distribution shifts by splitting the links based on key structural properties affecting link formation and thereby LP.
 We consider three type of metrics: Local structural information, Global structural information, and Preferential Attachment.
 Recent work by~\cite{mao2023revisiting} has shown the importance of local and global structural information for LP.
 Furthermore, due to the scale-free nature of many real-world graphs and how it relates to link formation \cite{BAGraphs}, we also consider Preferential Attachment.
 A representative metric is then chosen for each of the three types, shown as follows:

 {\bf (1) Common Neighbors (CNs)}: CNs measure {\it local structural information} by considering only those nodes connected to the target and source nodes.
 A real-world case for CNs is whether you share mutual friends with a random person, thus determining if they are your ``friend-of-a-friend'' \cite{adamic2003friends}.
 CNs plays a large role in GNN4LP, given that NCNC \cite{wang2023neural} and EPS \cite{singh2021edge} integrate CNs into their framework and achieve SOTA performance.
-Furthermore even on complex real-world datasets, CNs achieves competitive performance against more advanced neural models \cite{hu2020open}.
-To control for the effect of CNs, the relevant splits will consider thresholds which include more CNs.
+Furthermore, even on complex real-world datasets, CNs achieves competitive performance against more advanced neural models \cite{hu2020open}.
+To control for the effect of CNs on shifted performance, the relevant splits will consider thresholds which include more CNs.

 {\bf (2) Shortest Path (SP)}: SP captures a graph's {\it global structural information}, thanks to the shortest-path between a given target and source node representing the most efficient path for reaching the target \cite{AIMABook}.
-The shift in global structure caused by splitting data with SP can induce a scenario where a model must learn how two dissimilar nodes form a link with one another \cite{evtushenko2021paradox}, which is comparable to the real-world scenario where two opponents co-operate with one another \cite{schelling1978micromotives, granovetter1978threshold}.
+The shift in global structure caused by splitting data with SP can induce a scenario where a model must learn how two dissimilar nodes form a link with one another \cite{evtushenko2021paradox}, which is comparable to the real-world scenario where two opponents choose to co-operate with one another \cite{schelling1978micromotives, granovetter1978threshold}.

 {\bf (3) Preferential Attachment (PA)}: PA captures the {\it scale-free property} of larger graphs by multiplying the degrees between two given nodes \cite{BAGraphs}.
 When applied to graph generation, PA produces synthetic Barabasi-Albert (BA) graphs which retain the scale-free property to effectively simulate the formation of new links in real-world graphs, such as the World Wide Web \cite{BAGraphs, AlbertComNet2002}.
 Similar to CNs, the relevant PA splits will consider thresholds that integrate higher PA values.